 The Mdloti region obtains its raw water primarily from Hazelmere Dam on the uMdloti River.
-Raw water is abstracted from the dam for treatment at Umgeni Water's Hazelmere WTP and supply into the North Coast Supply System.
+Raw water is abstracted from the dam for treatment at uMngeni-uThukela Water's Hazelmere WTP and supply into the North Coast Supply System.
 Raw water is also abstracted from the Mdloti River, upstream of Hazelmere Dam, to supply the Ogunjini WTP, which is currently operated by eThekwini Municipality. eThekwini Municipality also operates the Tongaat WTP which receives raw water from a run-of-river abstraction from the uThongathi River.
-Hazelmere Dam Wall is currently being raised by the Department of Water and Sanitation.
-This project is expected to be completed during the first half of 2018.
+The Hazelmere Dam wall was raised by the Department of Water and Sanitation, and completed in 2023.
+The dam impoundment license is not yet issued by DWS but the interim operating rule is to impound up to a level of 80% of full supply capacity.